Search Wisconsin State Records Online (Free)

 Individuals can obtain a birth certificate and/or certificate of birth by submitting a birth certificate application form in person or via mail to an applicable office and paying $20.

-The interested party can submit a death record request for a death certificate/certificate of death by inputting the deceased’s name, date, and place of death.
+The interested party can submit a death record request for a certificate of death by inputting the deceased’s name, date, and place of death.
 The person conducting the search must complete the death record application form and submit it in person or by mail to the Wisconsin Vital Records Office.

 References